All Products

 Warning

-The following example is provided for reference only.
-You need to configure fine-grained RAM policies based on your requirements to avoid granting excessive permissions.
-For more information about how to configure fine-grained RAM policies, see Example 9: Use RAM or STS to authorize users to access OSS resources.
+This example is for reference only.
+Configure fine-grained RAM policies based on your actual requirements to avoid granting excessive permissions.
+For details, see Example 9: Use RAM or STS to authorize users to access OSS resources.

 {